.NET Aspire NATS integration

 Use configuration providers

-The .NET Aspire NATS component supports Microsoft.Extensions.Configuration.
-It loads the NatsClientSettings from configuration using the Aspire:Nats:Client key.
-Example appsettings.json that configures some of the options:
+The .NET Aspire NATS integration supports Microsoft.Extensions.Configuration.
+It loads the NatsClientSettings from configuration by using the Aspire:Nats:Client key.
+The following snippet is an example of a appsettings.json file that configures some of the options:

 {